 Views out to adjacent countryside is part of the appeal of living and working in Hawkhurst.

-Protection of long distance views towards local landmarks is given through the neighbourhood plan.
+Protection of long distance views towards local landmarks is to be afforded through the neighbourhood plan.

 Waterways, rivers and ponds have been integrated into the green space protection policy.